masettymahima/EarlySignal/README.md

 ### Use Cases

-- Universities and schools monitoring campus health trends.
+- Universities and schools monitoring campus health trends
-- Local health departments supplementing official surveillance.
+- Local health departments supplementing official surveillance
-- NGOs or emergency teams deploying in disaster zones.
+- NGOs or emergency teams deploying in disaster zones
-- Communities tracking seasonal illnesses or post-event exposures.
+- Communities tracking seasonal illnesses or post-event exposures

 Comparable initiatives such as *HealthMap* and *Flu Near You* have demonstrated the power of participatory surveillance.
 EarlySignal builds upon these successes with AI-assisted triage, tract-level precision, and continuous data flows** — offering faster, finer, and more scalable public health intelligence.